1757 - Franco-Imperial invasion of Saxony

 On January 17 1757, the Imperial Diet assembled in Regensburg resolved to arm in support of Austria.
 Troops should be ready at the end of March between Nuremberg and Würzburg.

 On January 29 1757, it was decided that the Holy Roman Empire would supply triple contingents.

-On June 15, the Prince de Soubise quitted the French main army operating in Westphalia for Versailles to receive his new instructions.
+On June 15, the Prince de Soubise quitted the French main army operating in Westphalia for Versailles to receive new instructions.

 In the last days of June, the Reichsarmee assembled at Fürth near Nuremberg, encamping between Fürth and Farrnbach (present-day Burgfarrnbach), on the east side of the Regnitz River.
-It was placed under the command of the Duke of Sachsen-Hildburghausen.

 A Second French Army enters Germany

 By July 3, Soubise's Army (31 bns, 22 sqns, 1 artillery bn, 600 artillery horses, 40 pieces, Boisgnerelle Miner coy and Dugué Worker coy for a total effective strength of approximately 24,000 men) was supposed to be assembled at Strasbourg.
 It crossed the Rhine in Frankfurt country all through July.
-It consisted of: